RRose RRome

+Jerome Warrington Harris, known professionally as RRose RRome, is an American rapper.

 Career

 Harris began his music career in 2014 but had a passion for music since his childhood.
 He went on to practice his singing in a studio and has since released dozens of songs and music videos; his work has been featured on television in MTV and Music Choice as well as on the radio in WQHT and WWPR-FM.
 His song with Chris Brown titled "Draco" surpassed 300,000 went viral in 2017.